mywdka/plotterturtle/README.md

 ## Introduction

-This is a small python module combining python's Turtle Graphics and the Chiplotle plotter library It generates a .plt file that can be written to the plotter later.
-(Or right away, see "interactive mode")
+This is a small python module combining python's Turtle Graphics and the Chiplotle plotter library

+It generates a .plt file that can be written to the plotter later (or right away, see "interactive mode").

 The scaling is optimized for HP 7475A plotters in A3 format